Relationship Of Temperature And Volume

 Q: What is absolute zero?

 A: Absolute zero is the lowest possible temperature, where all molecular motion ceases.
-It is defined as 0 Kelvin (-273.15°C).
+Because of that, it is defined as 0 Kelvin (-273.
+15°C).

 Q: Why is the Kelvin scale used in many thermal expansion calculations?